In case you haven’t heard, I’m on a new quest. This summer 2019, I’ll be pedaling across the USA and building a personal brand to go along with it.

 Raising Funds for Children’s Hospital

-Closer to home, Cynthia will also miss the Courage Classic — the flagship fundraiser ride for Children’s Hospital.
-After participating in 2014 and 2018 — on July 20 – 21.
+Back home in Colorado, Cynthia will miss the Courage Classic — the flagship annual fundraiser ride for Children’s Hospital.
+After participating in 2014 and 2018 — on July 20 and 21.
 Cynthia will join her team as a virtual rider to raise funds for Children’s Hospital.
 Her brothers, Tom and Phil, benefit continually from the hospital’s Sie Center for Down Syndrome and Neuromuscular Program.
 Visit her fundraising page here.

 Little Miss Bike Tour is the influencer brand founded by Cynthia Ord.
 The newly-launched media platform showcases “a solo girl’s spin on travel by bicycle”.
 Targeted audience is female adventure travelers, endurance athletes, bicycle enthusiasts, and active lifestyle advocates.